 The first coffee wave

-We can talk about the first coffee wave from about 17. century, when coffee began to spread in Europe.
-During this period, the coffee trade as a commodity began to develop and the first coffee houses were established.
-Thus, we can say that the first wave was defined by the mass diffusion of coffee among the population without any quality criteria or deeper knowledge of the product.
+We can talk about the first coffee wave from about 17.
+We can trace our roots back to the first coffee wave of the 17th century, when coffee began to spread in Europe.
+It was during this period that the trade in coffee as a commodity began to develop and the first cafés were established.
+We can therefore say that the first wave was defined by the mass diffusion of coffee among the population without any quality criteria or deeper knowledge of the product.

 The second coffee wave

 The second wave began in the USA after 1960, when coffee was not only drunk, but also the quality of the beans, roasting, and especially the preparation of the beverages began to be taken into account.
-This wave is perfectly illustrated by the story of Starbucks, which turned a coffee business into a global, highly profitable corporation.
-This was precisely because of the new view of the quality of training and standardisation.
-Coffee has become a cultural and social phenomenon and a necessity of everyday life.
+This wave is well illustrated by the story of Starbucks, which turned the coffee business into a global, highly profitable corporation.
+It was thanks to a new perspective on the quality of preparation and standardisation.
+Coffee at this time became a cultural and social phenomenon and a necessity of everyday life.

 However, as it happens, this approach became obsolete and after 2000 we can speak of a third coffee wave.